prodesigntz/magicgroup/README.md

-This is a Pamoja Africa Lodge Official Website
+This is a Magic Group Lodge Official Website

 ## Getting Started